 3.1 The Community Relations Council's responsibilities are set out in this document with further details in Annex 4.7 of "Managing Public Money Northern Ireland" (MPMNI).
-Managers and staff should also familiarise themselves with FD (DFP) 09/15 which contains a publication entitled 'Managing Fraud Risk in a Changing Environment: A Good Practice Guide',
+Managers and staff should also familiarise themselves with guidance contained on the Accountability and Financial Management Division (AFMD) website: Accountability and Financial Management DoF.